jocortems/azure_china_controller_ha/README.md

     load_balancer_controller_health_probe_name     = "aviatrix-controller-probe"          # Optional; Creates LoadBalancer Health Probe with this name.
 Default = "aviatrix-controller-probe" load_balancer_controller_rule_name             = "aviatrix-controller-lb-rule"                  # Optional; Creates LoadBalancer Rule with this name.
 Default = "aviatrix-controller-lb-rule" network_security_group_controller_name         = "aviatrix-controller-nsg"             # Optional; Creates Network Security Group with this name.
-Default = "aviatrix-controller-nsg" aviatrix_controller_security_group_allowed_ips = ["1.2.3.4"]          # Required; Creates Network Security Group Rule with these allowed IP's.
-The IP address of the machine that runs this code doesn't need to be added to this variable, it is automatically retrieved using Terraform http provider controller_virtual_machine_size                = "Standard_A4_v2"                         # Optional; Creates Scale Set with this size Virtual Machine.
+Default = "aviatrix-controller-nsg" aviatrix_controller_security_group_allowed_ips = []          # Optional; The IP address of the machine that runs this code doesn't need to be added to this variable, it is automatically retrieved using Terraform http provider controller_virtual_machine_size                = "Standard_A4_v2"                         # Optional; Creates Scale Set with this size Virtual Machine.
 Default = "Standard_A4_v2" scale_set_controller_name                      = "aviatrix-controller-scale-set"                  # Optional; Creates Scale Set with this name.
 Default = "aviatrix-controller-scale-set" avx_access_account_name                        = "azure-account"        # Required; Creates an access account with this name in the Aviatrix Controller.